Trinity Valley Drainage Upgrade Stages 2 & 3

 The Stage 2 Stormwater upgrade will be undertaken along Albermarle Ave and Ashbrook Ave, Trinity Gardens.
 The works include installation of large culverts, pipes and pits within the roadway, followed by a full depth pavement reconstruction.

-The Stage 3 Stormwater upgrade will be undertaken along Jones Ave and Amherst Ave adjacent the Trinity Gardens Primary School.
+The Stage 3 Stormwater upgrade have been undertaken along Jones Ave and Amherst Ave adjacent the Trinity Gardens Primary School.

 View a map of Stage 2 & 3 works areas: